HRK Eagles Homeschool Co-Ed Competitive

 -Meets: Family and friends are not allowed on the track field.
 You may cheer for your runner from the bleachers or the team camp.
 The only exception to this middle school and grade school may allow those who are volunteering to be on the field.

 -Since HRK is an all-volunteer organization, your help is vital for our team to function.
-Assistant coaching, helping to time (or record times) at practices and meets, taking our team photo, team certificates, providing meet snacks, and planning our end-of-season party are ways you can help out.
+Assistant coaching, helping to time (or record times) at practices and meets, taking our team photo, team certificates, providing meet snacks, planning our end-of-season party, and helping with uniforms are ways you can assist us.
 Middle and Grade School meets have mandatory parent volunteers.
 Parents and athletes should be checking email and text messages on the day of practice and meets.
 This is our way of communicating with you about cancelations or location changes.
 Do not disregard these messages.
+Older teens are welcome to volunteer, but this job MUST be taken seriously.
+This is not a time for them to socialize with friends.

--Please also read through the Athlete Expectations (above) with your child.
-Help the coaches reinforce these expectations.
-If expectations are not being met, a warning will be given to the runner.
-Next, the parents will be contacted.
-After that, a decision may be made by coaches to suspend the runner from the team.
+-Please read through the Athlete Expectations (above) with your child.
+Help the coaches reinforce these expectations. ***If expectations are not being met by runners, a warning will be given to them.
+Next, you as parents will be contacted and will be asked to come to practice to decide on a discipline plan.
+After that, the end result may include suspension or expulsion from the team.
+There will be no refunds.

 Please also read HRK’s Inc.’s Parent Expectations.